GET IN TOUCH FOR SUMMER 2026/27

 Our ideal team members are easy-going yet hard-working, efficient, fit, capable, and ready to put in long hours in extreme conditions.
 You’ll be part of a team, and your role will be essential in ensuring a safe and magical experience for our guests.

-Guide Responsibilities
+Guide Responsibilities (POSITION FILLED FOR 2026)

 • Guide dog sled tours, ranging from 30 minutes to full-day experiences.